Maia is the first person of the Werde Triplicity. Each member of this Triplicity has her own festival day during the year.

-However it must be understood that while the Mother is both Essence and Substance, Maia governs more the substantial aspect of creation.
+However, it must be understood that while the Mother is both Essence and Substance, Maia governs more the substantial aspect of creation.

 While the name Maia can be taken (in Tellurian terms) to be Graeco-Roman, it is also found in Sanskrit (as Maya) where it refers to the world-illusion.
 In Classical myth Maia is the mother of Hermes/Mercury.
 In Buddhism, Maya is the name of the mother of the Buddha.
-Naturally both Hermes/Mercury and the Buddha (derived from Budhi – the planet mercury) are names of Sai Mati.
+Naturally, both Hermes/Mercury and the Buddha (derived from Budhi – the planet Mercury) are names of Sai Mati.

 Why is Sai Mati seen as the daughter of Sai Maia?
-In Tellurian traditon, this is perhaps best explained with reference to Vedantic Sankhya philosophy, which shows that "the first degree of the manifestation of Atma is Buddhi, the higher Intellect" and that Buddhi, viewed in relation to the domain of individual manifestation (our domain) is its immediate but transcendent principle, just as the subtle domain, or Anima Mundi is the immediate but transcendent principle of manifestation as a whole.
+In Tellurian tradition, this is perhaps best explained with reference to Vedantic Sankhya philosophy, which shows that "the first degree of the manifestation of Atma is Buddhi, the higher Intellect" and that Buddhi, viewed in relation to the domain of individual manifestation (our domain) is its immediate but transcendent principle, just as the subtle domain, or Anima Mundi is the immediate but transcendent principle of manifestation as a whole.

 In other words, since Sai Maia is the very basis of the projection of Essence or the Supreme Spirit (Atma) into manifestation, her very first production must be Sai Mati, the higher Intellect (Buddhi) which is the transcendent principle of all other manifestation.

 Returning to Sai Maia herself, she is the all-creative principle.
 She is associated with ignorance, or nescience, because if we could see truly we would see through the world-illusion of manifestation and see that in truth there is only the Spirit, our Mother God.